-- Most primary care medical providers should be able to prescribe PrEP and manage patients on PrEP.
-However, if a provider is unable to provide PrEP onsite, develop a referral network to support the patient in finding accessible care.
+- PrEP: Ensure that patients who are men who have sex with men, who are transgender persons who have sex with men, or others who may be at risk know about PrEP. - Follow the Washington State Department of Health and Public Health Seattle and King County PrEP Implementation Guidelines for identifying people without HIV who might benefit from PrEP, and US Public Health Services guidelines for the medical management of PrEP.
+(Please note that WA State guidelines recommend STI screening of men who have sex with men and transgender persons on PrEP every three months) Updated guidelines recommend STI screening every two months for those taking cabotegravir. - Most primary care medical providers should be able to prescribe oral PrEP and manage patients on oral PrEP.
+However, if a provider is unable to provide PrEP onsite, or the treatment plan includes long-acting injectable PrEP, develop a referral network to support the patient in finding accessible care.
 The WA State Department of Health funds PrEP navigators who can help patients find a medical provider who prescribes PrEP.
-More information can be found here. - Although not all primary care medical providers need to able to provide primary care to persons with HIV infection, all primary care medical providers should: - Test for HIV according to national and WA State guidelines. - Routinely ask HIV positive patients if they are currently taking antiretroviral therapy, and - Have systems in place to refer patients with HIV for medical care.
-Ideally, all patients with HIV infection should be on antiretroviral therapy. - Treatment: Health care providers should follow current US Department of Health and Human Services (DHHS) guidelines for the treatment of persons with HIV, available here. - Health departments throughout WA State can assist health care providers and patients find HIV care and medical providers who can provide HIV care. - Providers should contract the WA State Department of Health or to their local health department if they have patients who are out of care and who might benefit from assistance linking to care. - For older patients who are HIV+ consider increased the increased likelihood of comorbidities and need for earlier screening (e.g., colon cancer, bone density). - Cancer Screening: Discuss regular, appropriate cervical cancer screening and breast cancer screening with patients with cervical and breast tissue for patients who are at higher risk of cervical and breast cancer including women who have sex with women or men and transgender men or genderqueer people who were born female. - Hormone Therapy: For patients wishing to access hormonal therapy, follow the Guidelines for the Primary and Gender-Affirming Care of Transgender and Gender Nonbinary People (2016) from the Center of Excellence for Transgender Health, Department of Family & Community Medicine, University of California, San Francisco, available here. - If unable to provide appropriate hormonal therapy onsite, develop a referral network to support the patient in finding accessible care.
+More information can be found here.

+- Although not all primary care medical providers need to able to provide primary care to people living with HIV, all primary care medical providers should: - Test for HIV according to national and WA State guidelines. - Routinely ask people living with HIV if they are currently taking antiretroviral therapy, in order to identify persons who need assistance linking to HIV care or increased support to promote their successful treatment. - Have systems in place to refer patients living with HIV for medical care.
+Ideally, all patients living with HIV should be on antiretroviral therapy. - Treatment: Health care providers should follow current US Department of Health and Human Services (DHHS) guidelines for the treatment of persons living with HIV, available here with goal of viral suppression. - Health departments throughout WA State can assist health care providers and patients find HIV care and medical providers who can provide HIV care. - Providers should contact the WA State Department of Health or their local health department if they have patients who are not receiving regular care or are off antiretrovirals.
+Health departments have staff who can help link patients to care and access support services to increase their success in achieving HIV viral suppression. - For older patients living with HIV, consider the increased likelihood of comorbidities and need for earlier screening (e.g., bone density). - Cancer Screening: - Discuss regular, appropriate cervical cancer screening and breast cancer screening with patients with cervical and breast tissue for patients who are at higher risk of cervical and breast cancer including women who have sex with women or men and transgender men or genderqueer people who were assigned female at birth.
+People living with HIV should receive cervical cancer screening (PAP and co-testing for HPV) every 3 years. - Discuss prostate cancer screenings with transgender women as outlined in the 2015 Bree Collaborative Prostate Cancer Screening Report and Recommendations